 - 41% of those who start the process digitally never return if they log out or if the sign-up process is too long and requires too much information.

-In addition to changing customers’ tolerance levels towards their banks, such variables contribute largely in showing financial institutions that they have a lot of catching up to deliver the differentiated experiences that their customers have already become so used to receiving from interacting with other non-financial services.
+In addition to changing customers’ tolerance levels towards their banks, such variables contribute largely in showing BFSIs that they have a lot of catching up to deliver the differentiated experiences that their customers have already become so used to receiving from interacting with other non-financial services.

 The Industry Perspective on Digital Experiences

-When we look at financial institutions, it’s no news that it’s a heavily regulated industry.
-While that in itself is not a challenge, their use of decades-old practices and processes is still being followed.
+When we look at financial institutions and BFSIs as a whole, it’s no news that it’s a heavily regulated industry.
+While that in itself is not a challenge, their use of decades-old practices, processes, and financial softwares is still being followed.

 Such institutions have never viewed it as a customer journey but rather a journey that happens internally within the bank and involves the customer’s file to move physically from one department to another.
 In simply trying to make such a process seamless and convert it into a frictionless onboarding journey for the customer, many issues come to the fore.